o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Shader System](core-systems/shaders/_index.md), [Shader Resource Groups](core-systems/rhi/shader-resource-groups.md), [Shader Resource Groups and Constant Data](core-systems/rhi/srgs-and-constant-data.md)*

 Shader Option
 : A shader option is a special kind of variable in a shader that makes it easy to define and configure shader variants.
 The value for a shader option can be supplied either at build time or at runtime.
-If supplied at build time through a shader variant, the value is baked into the shader bytecode for better performance.
+If the shader option is supplied at build time through a shader variant, the value is baked into the shader bytecode for better performance.
 Otherwise, the value is passed to the shader at runtime, giving the same visual result.

 *Related to: [Shader System](core-systems/shaders/_index.md), [Shader Options](core-systems/shaders/azsl-reference/shader-options.md)*

 Shader Variant
-: A shader variant is similar to the concept of shader permutations common in other renderers.
-It is an alternate version of shader bytecode that is optimized for a specific set of input values.
+: A shader variant is similar to shader permutations that are common in other renderers.
+The shader variant is an alternate version of shader bytecode, and is optimized for a specific set of input values.
 For example, the original shader code might have branching logic (`if` statements) to perform different calculations depending on some shader input flag.
 Rather than evaluate these branches dynamically (which has performance penalties), the system can pre-compile multiple shader variants.
-Each shader variant is hard-coded to use the alternate calculations.
+Each shader variant is hardcoded to use the alternate calculations.
 At runtime, the system selects an appropriate variant based on the input flag, rather than passing the input flag to the shader.

 *Related to: [Shader System](core-systems/shaders/_index.md), [Shader Options](core-systems/shaders/azsl-reference/shader-options.md), [Shader Variant](core-systems/shaders/shader-variant.md)*